raganwald/raganwald.github.com/_posts/2021-10-28-the-inner-osborne-effect.md

 I was long gone by the time the Product of Tomorrow was killed.
 Yes, the Product of Tomorrow failed, and the Inner Osborne Effect took the existing product with it.
 The Product of Tomorrow turned out to be demo-ware, carefully crafted to look good in front of the CEO, but lacked essential features “under the hood.”

-The central cause of the Product of Tomorrow failing is another anti-pattern, **CEO as Customer**.
+The central cause of the failure was another anti-pattern, **CEO as Customer**.
 And it turns out that a company that can’t invest in the quality of its mainline product, won’t invest in the quality of its replacement, either.
 That’s a management anti-pattern, and starting over with new people and a blank piece of paper doesn’t change management.
 Only management can change management.

 ---